Training therapists to help journalists in distress

 Training

 Get the specific tools you need to support journalists.
-We offer a free core training webinar and ongoing education resources for compassionate professionals.
+We offer a free core training webinar and ongoing education and consultation resources for compassionate professionals.

 Referrals

-Once you’ve completed our training, we’ll refer clients for time-limited treatment.
-Therapists in our 2022-2023 class are assured reasonable compensation for therapy hours.
+Once you’ve completed our core training, we’ll refer clients for time-limited treatment.
+Therapists-in-training are assured reasonable compensation for therapy hours.

 Community